Liberal Arts & Business Available Sessions

 By selecting the UAN only program, you'll enroll in 4-5 elective or language courses per semester.
 Please note: If you intend on taking 5 elective courses, one must be in Spanish.
 That is, you can take a maximum of 4 elective courses in English.
 Early Start students enroll in an additional language course.

 In fall semester, all courses meet for 45 contact hours/3 credits.
 In spring semester, language and elective courses meet for 45 contact hours/3 credits; spring Early Start language courses meet for 90 contact hours/6 credits.
-You may earn 12-15 credits (up to 225 contact hours); if you choose the Early Start option, you may earn 15-18 credits (up to 270 contact hours) in the fall semester, or 18-21 credits (up to 315 contact hours) in the spring semester.
+You may earn 12-15 credits (up to 225 contact hours).
+If you choose the Early Start option you may earn 15-18 credits (up to 270 contact hours) in the fall semester, or 18-21 credits (up to 315 contact hours) in the spring semester.

 Courses may meet in the morning or afternoon, Monday-Friday.
 Active learning components required by your courses may be scheduled for Fridays.